controlm/automation-api-quickstart/201-automate-corrective-flow/README.md

-# Run automatically a corrective job flow.
+# Automatically run a different job to fix a problem resulting from the failure of the current job.

-This example shows how to run a corrective job flow when some flow fail.
+When the current job fails, this is how to run a different job to fix the error.
 ```
 "DoCorrectiveFlowNeeded" : {
     "Type": "If",